-1. CUTTING

-ONE of the first points to watch

-if cutting more frequently is to

-says Dr Davies, whether using bagged fertiliser or slurry.
+1. CUTTING 2.
+WILTING ONE of the first points to watch if cutting more frequently is to says Dr Davies, whether using bagged fertiliser or slurry.
 He says: "If cutting at four- to fiveweek intervals, regrowth will require less nitrogen fertiliser than if cutting every six or so weeks.
 Also, slurry should be injected or applied with a trailing shoe.
-It should not be surface spread."
-Another point when it comes to

-digestible, from being more leafy and less stemmy, and therefore having the potential to provide more metabolisable energy for milk production, Dr Davies says it also offers other advantages.
+It should not be surface spread." digestible, from being more leafy and less stemmy, and therefore having the potential to provide more metabolisable energy for milk production, Dr Davies says it also offers other advantages.
 For a start, protein is likely to be higher, he says, and silage which is more digestible will not spend as long in the rumen, so cows can eat more of it, allowing forage intakes to improve.
 Additionally, frequent cutting can give a better total grass yield over the season, he says, while a hidden benefit for milk yield could come from grass being at a more uniform growth stage when cut earlier, resulting in less variability in the clamp and, therefore, in the daily ration.

-Mr Jones agrees, saying the

-"Clearly, if you are taking first-cut

-earlier, the weather can be wetter,

-so you need to bear this in mind,

-earlier cutting is to ensure your

-contractor is available, says Mr

-Jones: "You may be cutting in

-April rather than mid-May.

-latest updates to Cut to Clamp are designed to help producers make the most of these type of benefits.
+Mr Jones agrees, saying the latest updates to Cut to Clamp are designed to help producers make the most of these type of benefits.
 He says: "Cut to Clamp was launched last year to help producers make consistently better silage.
 "Since then, it has become apparent more people are going down the multi-cut route, so we have developed some updates for those preferring this approach."